 TGbe editor: Please update the following paragraph in this subclause as shown below:

-If an element, identified by an Element ID and Element ID Extension (if applicable), is carried in a Management frame transmitted by the reporting STA, [14063] and there is no element having the same Element ID and Element ID Extension (if applicable) in a complete profile of a reported STA [14063], then the element is considered to be part of the reported STA’s profile and the value to use is the same as that of the corresponding element carried in the reporting STA’s frame unless any of the following are true:
+If an element, identified by an Element ID and Element ID Extension (if applicable), is carried in a Management frame transmitted by the reporting STA, [14063]and is not carried in the Basic Multi-Link element, and there is no element having the same Element ID and Element ID Extension (if applicable) in a complete profile of a reported STA [14063]carried in the Basic Multi-Link element, then the element is considered to be part of the reported STA’s profile and the value to use is the same as that of the corresponding element carried in the reporting STA’s frame unless any of the following are true:

 the complete profile carries the Non-Inheritance element (see 9.4.2.240 (Non-Inheritance element)) and the element is listed in the Non-Inheritance element.

-the element is excluded from being included in the Per-STA Profile subelement as described in [14063]35.3.2.1 (General) and 35.3.2.2 (Advertisement of complete or partial per-link information).
+the element is excluded from being included in the Per-STA Profile subelement as described in [14063]35.3.3.3 (Fields and elements not carried in a per-STA profile).

 Otherwise, the STA receiving the Management frame shall not consider the element to be part of the reported STA’s profile.